-The Fund may use the following FDIs (as described in section 3.3): Equity Index Futures, Fixed Income Futures, Interest Rate Futures, Currency Futures, Currency Forwards, Futures on Volatility Indices and Credit Default Swap Indices.
-There is no geographic or industry limitation to the investment universe and investment may be made in what the Manager deems emerging markets and the Fund will not invest more than 20% of its Net Asset Value in such emerging markets.
+The Fund may use the following FDIs (as described in section 3.3): Equity Index Futures, Fixed Income Futures, Interest Rate Futures, Interest Rate Swaps, Currency Futures, Currency Forwards, Currency Swaps, Futures on Volatility Indices, Credit Default Swap Indices and Total Return Swaps on Equity Indices.

+There is no geographic or industry limitation to the investment universe and investment may be made in what the Manager deems emerging markets and the Fund will not invest more than 20% of its Net Asset Value in such emerging markets (under normal market conditions the Manager expects that investment in emerging markets will be less than 15% of net assets).
 Please refer to Appendix II of the Prospectus for further detail with regard to permitted markets (the "Permitted Markets").

-The securities to which the Fund will have exposure for cash management purposes (as described in sub-section 3.1(e) below) shall primarily be listed or traded on a Regulated Market (subject to a 10% limit in unlisted securities).
+The securities to which the Fund will have exposure for cash management purposes (as described in sub-section 3.1(e) below) will be listed or traded on a Regulated Market (subject to a 10% limit in unlisted securities).